 They call her the Closer

 For my end of the game build, I get Daedalus first.
 Just max out that crit damage asap.
 I never get Butterfly until the end of the game.
-Monkey King Bar is my preferred item if the game lasts this long following maxing crit damage. true strike is incredibly helpful as you never miss shots... completely nullifying the Butterfly or Heaven's Halberd the opponent may have gotten.
+Monkey King Bar is my preferred item if the game lasts this long following maxing crit damage.
+Ember Spirit: True Strike is incredibly helpful as you never miss shots... completely nullifying the Butterfly or Heaven's Halberd the opponent may have gotten.
 Just makes your end game very strong.
 For me Manta Style is now an end of game item.
 You may need to get it at another point in the game but I aim to have it later on in the game.
 I personally have never made it far enough into my build to get my Satanic or Butterfly, but the Satanic is great for end game health and the Butterfly works well for all agility heros.
 IF you even go that far, not bad options, but save Butterfly for last.